n-keist/n-keist/README.md

 <p>✨ I'm a fulltime Flutter developer from Germany with a background in fullstack development </p>

-- 💬 Ask me about: Node, Flutter, MySQL
+- 💬 Ask me about: Flutter, NodeJS, MySQL
-- 📫 How to reach me: [@nokoflyboi](https://instagram.com/nokoflyboi)

 <!--